land and Water conservation

 research + development

 Waste Management + recycling programs

 The Peten region of northern Guatemala is home to the Maya Biosphere Reserve, a 5.2-million acre (2.1-million hectare) area that is part of the largest intact tropical forest north of the Amazon.
-It's no wonder the Peten jungle is known as "the lungs of the Americas."
+It's no wonder the Peten jungle is known as "a lung of the Americas."

-Are you interested in learning more about the Peten Jungle and the Mayan biosphere?
-Do Mayan organic gardens, archeology, tropical fruit production or orchids interest you?
+Are you interested in learning more about the Peten Jungle and the Mayan Biosphere?
+How about organic farming, medicinal gardens, fruit picking and exotic orchids?